denisbakhtin/ginblog/README.md

 # Continuous Development

-For Continuous Development a good option is `reflex` - https://github.com/cespare/reflex Then simply run `reflex -c reflex.conf` in the project directory.
+For Continuous Development a good option is to install `fresh` - https://github.com/gravityblast/fresh Then simply run `fresh` in the project directory.

-Or run `realize s` (works on Windows unlike reflex) - https://github.com/oxequa/realize.

 To rebuild assets on change install `npm`, run `npm install` and then `npm run watch`.
 Run `npm run build` to build assets for production.